BSGE Nurse and Paramedic representative

 Deb Panes: Endometriosis Nurses

 It is a pleasure to introduce myself as the Endometriosis Nurse Specialist representative on the newly formed paramedic sub-committee.
 I have been in post as an Endometriosis Nurse Specialist since 2014 and I am fortunate to work alongside a team of dedicated specialists at St Michaels Hospital, Bristol.
 After the launch of the RCN publications in 2015 and 3 years of BSGE Endometriosis Nurse training sessions at the ASM, it is now time to reignite the development of the CNS role.
 There continues to be disparities in the application of the role nationally and many nurses face local challenges in setting up services and conflicts between the desire to provide high standards of care with a lack of resources including time to dedicate to the role.
 I aim to support Wend-Rae Mitchell in moving forwards with the development of the nurse role and the provision of a consistent approach to the care of women with endometriosis.

 Caroline Bell: Hysteroscopy Nurses

-Liz Bruen: Theatre Nurses and ODP’s
+Liz Bruen: Theatre Nurses and ODPs

 We are very fortunate to have Liz Bruen on the subcommittee.
 Liz wears ‘many hats’ as an advanced practitioner, and therefore is ideally placed to represent theatre nurses and ODP’s who’s growing membership and interest in the association is very encouraging.
 I know Liz already has thoughts regarding their introduction into the multidisciplinary work that we are all involved in.
 I wish to take this opportunity to thank Deb, Liz and Caroline for volunteering to join the subcommittee and look forward to working together to benefit both our members and influence patient care.

+Please get involved and let us know what you want from the portfolio.
 We will continue to update the website page on a regular basis so please do forward your thoughts and ideas to the committee.